NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Stormy Heart.md

 **Prerequisites** Invoke the Elements
 * * *
 The elemental power in your blood is a raging storm.
-You can [[Feats/Invoke The Elements|Invoke The Elements]] with a frequency of once per 10 minutes, rather than once per day.
+You can [[Feats/Invoke the Elements|Invoke the Elements]] with a frequency of once per 10 minutes, rather than once per day.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*